 Geechi Suede and Sonny Cheeba still create music.
 After the release of their debut album they went on to follow up with Let’s Do it Again, in 2002 and Black Hollywood in 2007.
-Their most recent work was a mixtape entitled 80 Blocks From Tiffany’s Volume 2 with Pete Rock released during the summer of last year.—Christina Garner
+Their most recent work, 2017's The Get Down Brothers, still sounds as fresh as they did in 1997. —Chris Garner

 See Photos of Rappers’ Fashion Choices in 1997